jitacm/Hackblitz-2024/README.md

 ready, we’re not going to mark you down. - How well you pitch.
 Code is about building and learning, not about selling. - How well the project solves a problem.
-You can build something totally useless and as long as you’re learning and having fun.
+You can build something totally useless and as long as you’re learning and having fun..